See what makes Kong the fastest, most-adopted API gateway

 The federated API deployment model also enables the service team to be more productive because now developers have to perform a smaller number of configurations to deploy their APIs because the majority of them have already been included in the golden image that they are consuming.
 The same golden image allows the service delivery team to be aligned with APIOps principles and follows standard development methodology and documentation.

-In the next blog, we’ll touch upon how Kong Konnect delivers on the promise of the federated API deployment model.
+In the next section, we’ll touch upon how Kong Konnect delivers on the promise of the federated API deployment model.